-A trusted bankruptcy attorney Hartford, Connecticut residents can count on, from The Law Offices of Ronald I. Chorches knows that during hard times, filing for bankruptcy might be the right thing for you and your family to do so that you can plan for your future.
+A trusted bankruptcy attorney Hartford, CT residents can count on, from The Law Offices of Ronald I. Chorches knows that filing for bankruptcy might be the right thing for you to do during hard times.
 A common misunderstanding about bankruptcy is that it means you have no options or a bleak future.
 This is far from the truth.
 Filing for bankruptcy can allow you and your family to have a significant amount of freedom.
 This may be the one way that you can begin taking back your financial freedom and wiping your slate clean.

 How do I know which kind of bankruptcy to file for?